Wondermom » Home » Organizing » How to Color Code Your Family (and Why You Should)

 If your kids share a bathroom and you don’t want to spring for character toothbrushes, you can extend the color coding system to their toothbrushes too!
 When you’re traveling, this makes it really easy to spot at a glance which of your kids forgot to pack their toothbrush so you only have to send one child scurrying off to retrieve it from the bathroom before you leave.

-Color Code Your Family to Reduce Clutter
+Color Code to Tame Clutter

 Here are some ways to color code your family even more: